bryanpaget/ZonePresentation/slides.md

 ![bg right:30%](./zone-4.png)

-To deliver a secure, modern, and independent alternative to commercial and foreign-hosted data platforms.
+To deliver a secure, modern, and independent data platform.

 - Provide a **Protected B compliant** environment for sensitive data
 - Reduce reliance on proprietary and external tools